-- Provide equitable access to a continuum of high quality services for all students in lowa who are blind and visually impaired, including those with multiple disabilities. - Assure an adequate supply of highly trained teachers and orientation and mobility specialists. - Assure adequate and professional supervision, ongoing professional development, and equitable job assignments for professionals working with blind and visually impaired students. - ➡ Eliminate duplication in service delivery by creating a seamless coordinated system of services to blind and visually impaired students across multiple funding sources and agencies responsible for this population. - Maintain a center of excellence in Iowa for discipline specific expertise at Iowa Braille and Sight Saving School.
+- ⇒ Provide equitable access to a continuum of high quality services for all students in Iowa who are blind and visually impaired, including those with multiple disabilities. - ⇔ Assure an adequate supply of highly trained teachers and orientation and mobility specialists. - Assure adequate and professional supervision, ongoing professional development, and equitable job assignments for professionals working with blind and visually impaired students. - ⇒ Eliminate duplication in service delivery by creating a seamless coordinated system of services to blind and visually impaired students across multiple funding sources and agencies responsible for this population.